ayush-gupta-04/DSA-Questions/sliding-window/problems.md

     * On increasing the window size the window becomes invalid and we need to shrink it.
     * On increasing the window size the window becomes more valid but we need the min window , hence we shrink it while it's valid and calc the min.

+Question :
+Count Subarray with a property P.
+- We can use PrefixSum + HashMap.
+- We can use Sliding Window (Subarrays with K Different Integers)
+  - Use this only when The Subarray is Monotonic.
+So that i am 100% sure that to have a max len .. we move r , and if became invalid .. move l to make it valid again.
+  - Use this when we don't have any confusion on moving the r and l.

+## Questions

 ### Fixed Length
 - (*)[Sliding Window Maximum](https://leetcode.com/problems/sliding-window-maximum/description/)